 Floating License

-To setup a floating license, select the Add or replace a network license server option and follow the guided tour to complete the license setup process.
+To setup a floating license, select the Specify a Remote License Server option and follow the guided tour to complete the license setup process.
 Consult your license administrator for the network path of the license server.

 Launch PathWave FPGA